 Once upon a time, he was one of the very first people to “Join” NYCRUNS and was also our very first client.

-Geoff Vincent, Lead Event Specialist.
+Geoff Vincent, Senior Event Specialist.
 Geoff’s been running and racing in the New York area for over 40 years.
 A one-time regular of the road racing scene, these days he prefers to indulge in trail running when the opportunity arises.

 Besides spending weekends out on the course placing mile markers or riding lead bike, Geoff’s day job finds him working for the State as an applications trainer.
 A big craft beer aficionado, Geoff lives in Kensington with his girlfriend Shana (who he met through running).